Asus Mobile PhoneAsus ZenFone 2

 Please check this URL https://www.asus.com/us/Phone/ZenFone_2_ZE551ML/HelpDesk_Manual/

-Hi, I noticed that on the second motherboard image, with the chips’ description, the Intel PM88818 chip is marked with the wrong colored square!
+Hi, I noticed that on the second motherboard image, with the chip descriptions, the Intel PM88818 chip is marked with the wrong colored square.

 How did you remove the metal cover of the Broadcom BCM43531A1 (GPS, Glonas) chip?
 It seems to be soldered to the motherboard.

-My phone has been in the water, and the GPS does not work.
+My phone has been submerged in water, and the GPS is not working.
 I have to fix it.

 Thanks

-Just use a little violence, but can not be restored after removal.
+Just use a little violence, but it can not be restored after removal.

 I disassembled my Asus because the acceleration sensors got stuck.
 I removed the battery, but that didn’t work.
 Then I assembled it back and hit it hard, which solved the problem.
 Now, when connecting through USB, the phone charges, but it is not recognized by the PC.
 I’d appreciate any help.